radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/delete-an-environment.md

 ## Select the environment

 From the *Environments* home screen, locate the environment you would like to delete from the list of environments.
-Select the ellipsis (**...**) located within the environment's row to expand the *Options* dropdown menu.
-From the *Options* menu, select **Delete** to open the delete environment confirmation dialog.
+Select the ellipsis (**...**) located within the environment's row to expand the **Options** dropdown menu.
+From the **Options** menu, select **Delete** to open the delete environment confirmation dialog.

 ![image description](environments/environment-overview/images/delete-options.png)

 ## Delete environment

 To delete the selected environment, enter the environment's name in the space provided in the confirmation dialog and select the **Delete** button.
-The environment name entered must match the actual environment name exactly, otherwise you will receive and error message and cannot submit the delete request.
+The environment name entered must match the actual environment name exactly, otherwise you will receive an error message and will not be able to submit the delete request.

 > **Note:** Deleting an environment is a permanent action and cannot be undone once submitted.